 Children who are aged 14 on the 1st of October, move up to the Junior section of the lifesaving club, and no longer fall under the Nipper section.

 - Wetsuit (not compulsory for training, but recommended for the cooler water)

 - Water bottle and sunblock

 We require our nippers to wear coloured skull caps during training so that our safety officers can see them more easily with brightly coloured caps on.
 “NO cap/NO training”.
 The caps are colour coded per age group so that it is easier for the coaches and parents to spot the different age groups.
 Skull caps will be available at the start of each session and must be returned at the end of the session.

-- Micro-Nippers: Green cap
+- Micro-Nippers: Green or Purple cap

 - U9 & 10 Nippers: Yellow cap

 Parents are requested to stay on the beach – your children need your support!

 Starfish and Micro-Nippers must be accompanied by a parent or guardian at all times.

 Age-group Nippers parents or guardians must be present and available at all times during the training sessions.